tkeffer/weereg-py/README.md

 application using the application server [gunicorn](https://gunicorn.org/).

-1. Create a systemd unit file called `weereg.service` with the following contents, replacing `username` with your username:
+1. Create a systemd unit file called `weereg.service` with the following contents.
+Be sure to replace `username` with your username:

     ```unit file (systemd)
     # File /etc/systemd/system/weereg.service